-Whether you enjoy powerboats, fishing boats, paddle crafts, personal watercraft, or sailing, understanding the risks and preparing properly can help make every outing safer and more enjoyable.
-This year’s campaign focuses on five key boating safety messages:
+Whether you enjoy powerboats, fishing boats, paddle crafts, personal watercraft, or sailing, understanding the risks and taking the right precautions can help make every outing safer and more enjoyable.
+Before leaving the dock, boaters are encouraged to check weather conditions, ensure required safety equipment is onboard, file a trip plan, and make sure everyone understands basic boating safety procedures.

 Wear Your Lifejacket